-SEER is an efficiency guideline for air conditioners, and the higher the number, the better it is.
-The difference between 23.5 and 26 is not great however, and the efficiency varies depending on the model.
-On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is specially for heat pumps.
-It tells you how efficient the unit is at heating.
-We can see from these examples that as far as energy effiency goes, air conditioners are almost equal, if not superior depending on the system you choose.
-The largest difference between heat pumps and ACs is that heat pumps can also warm up your home while an AC can't.
+SEER is an efficiency scale for air conditioners, and the bigger the number, the better it is.
+The difference between 23.5 and 26 is not astounding however, and the efficiency varies depending on the model.
+On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is unique to heat pumps.
+It tells you how efficient the system is at heating.
+We can see from these examples by looking at the SEER rating, air conditioners are almost equal, if not superior depending on the system you choose.
+The largest difference between the two is that heat pumps can also heat your home while an AC can't.

 Does climate matter for heat pumps?

-Heat pumps are more effective in warm climates with mild winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
-We encourage you to consult with a NATE certified HVAC tech who has experience in your area before deciding on a heat pump.
+Heat pumps are more effective in warmer climates with milder winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
+We encourage you to consult with a NATE certified HVAC technician who has experience in your region before deciding on a heat pump.
 If the equipment just isn't right for your home, you could have very high electric bills.
-Once the temperature drops too low, it's difficult for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
+Once the temperature gets too low, it's near impossible for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
 This means you could unknowingly begin running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption through the roof.